The Best Breastfeeding Positions

 In this position, mommy should comfortably lean back against a pillow or other supportive surface.
 Baby will lay on mommy’s stomach, and may have head support with mommy’s hand.

 Again, it is important to remember that baby needs freedom to move their head if necessary.
 Sometimes this position is useful for women with a forceful letdown.

 This is also called the “down under” pose because the mother is down under baby.
 The baby is lying on mommy’s chest, and may be supported by either of mommy’s hands.

 This position may be necessary for mothers that have an extremely forceful letdown or an overabundance of milk.
 The baby can more easily control the flow of milk so they are not overwhelmed.

 Both mommy and baby are laying on their sides, facing each other with side-lying pose.

 Baby can be supported with mommy’s free upper arm if needed, or mommy may place her supporting arm under baby’s head.

-Most important: be comfortable!
+The most important part: be comfortable!
 Make the breastfeeding experience positive by choosing the right position for you and your baby.

 If you need professional help to find out which position is best for you, Little Bear Care offers online lactation counseling from the comfort of your home!
-Click here for breastfeeding help!
+Click here for breastfeeding help.